SalishSeaCast/SalishSeaCmd/docs/installation.rst

 .. code-block:: bash

-    $ cd tools
+    $ cd MEOPAR
+    $ pip install --editable tools/SalishSeaTools
-    $ pip install --editable SalishSeaTools
+    $ pip install --editable NEMO-Cmd
     $ pip install --editable SalishSeaCmd

-The :kbd:`--editable` option in the :command:`pip install` commands installs the packages via symlinks so that :program:`salishsea` will be automatically updated as the repo evolves.
+The :kbd:`--editable` option in the :command:`pip install` commands installs the packages via symlinks so that :program:`salishsea` will be automatically updated as the repos evolve.

 The :kbd:`SalishSeaCmd` package can also be installed in an isolated :program:`conda` environment.
 The common use case for doing so it development,